-CAUTION: This email eiginated from a sender outside of the Commonwealth of Massachusetts mail system.
-Do not click on links of open attachments unless you recognize the sender and know the content is
+CAUTION: This email originated from a sender outside of the Commonwealth of Massachusetts mail system.
+Do not click on links or open attachments unless you recognize the sender and know the content is safe,

 Hi Jeff,

 Any news to share yet?